johnko/freebsd-install-script/README.md

 freebsd-bsdinstall-script
 =========================

-Script(s) for installing FreeBSD using bsdinstall
+experimental script(s) for installing FreeBSD using bsdinstall